JuanQuicenoQA/MochaWebdriverIOFramework/README.md

 # MochaWebdriverIOFramework
-This framework uses Mocha, WebdriverIO, JavaScript as binding language and generate reports (Allure reports) with screenshots for failed scenarios attached to it.
+This framework uses Mocha, WebdriverIO, Axios (Rest API Calls), JavaScript as binding language and generate reports (Allure reports) with screenshots for failed scenarios attached to it.